mariadb-corporation/MaxScale/Documentation/Authenticators/PAM-Authenticator.md

 When the authenticator detects such users, anonymous account mapping is enabled for the hosts of the anonymous users.
-To verify this, enable the info log (`log_info=1` in MaxScale config file) and look for messages such as "Found 2 anonymous PAM user(s) ..." and "Added anonymous PAM user ..." during MaxScale startup.
+To verify this, enable the info log (`log_info=1` in MaxScale config file).
+When a client is logging in using the anonymous user account, MaxScale will log a message starting with "Found matching anonymous user ...".

 When mapping is on, the MaxScale PAM authenticator does not require client accounts to exist in the `mysql.user`-table received from the backend.
 MaxScale